elgopher/piweb/_example/README.md

 3. **Refresh** the browser to recompile the code and restart the game

-# How to change the template
+# How to change the webpage

 1. You can modify all files like index.html, main.css etc.
 2. Just put the altered file into _example directory.
-You can find all default static files in [html directory](../internal/server/html)
+You can find all default files in [html directory](../internal/server/html)
 3. Of course, you can add new files as well.